praveenharan/e-com/bronze_sales.md

         .withColumn("source_system", lit("Landing_Zone_CSV")) \
         .withColumn("source_file", lit(file_name))

-    # 3. Write to the Silver Lakehouse as a Delta Table
+    # 3. Write to the Bronze Lakehouse as a Delta Table
     # This will create the table automatically if it doesn't exist
     df_with_metadata.write.format("delta") \
         .mode("overwrite") \
         .option("overwriteSchema", "true") \
         .saveAsTable(f"{table_name}")

-print("Success: All files moved to Silver Delta Tables.")
+print("Success: All files moved to Bronze Delta Tables.")
 ```